Employment at Colorado Open Lands

 Summary of Position:

-Land Protection Specialists are the foundation of Colorado Open Lands’ land protection programs and are responsible for diverse tasks spanning organizational departments.
+Conservation Project Managers are the foundation of Colorado Open Lands’ land protection programs and are responsible for diverse tasks spanning organizational departments.
 The work is both challenging and rewarding.
 People skills, personal organization, attention to detail, quick thinking, and the ability to work independently are paramount.
 The position requires the ability to maintain composure and a sense of humor in sometimes unique situations.

 - Manage conservation easement, fee, and other conservation projects, including:

-- Schedule and conduct property site visits with landowners and define project parameters (conservation values, boundaries, reserved rights, time frame, costs.
+- Schedule and conduct property site visits with landowners and define project parameters (conservation values, boundaries, reserved rights, time frame, costs).

 - Prepare and present project proposals at staff and Board project review meetings.